A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Query Processing

+Koschmieder and Leser~\cite{KoschmiederL12}, and Nguyen and Kim~\cite{NguyenK17} optimize property paths by splitting them according to ``rare labels'': given a property path $\iri{p}*\texttt{/}\iri{q}/\iri{r}*$, if \iri{q} has few triples in the graph, the path can be split into $\iri{p}*\texttt{/}\iri{q}$ (evaluated right-to-left) and $\iri{q}/\iri{r}*$ (evaluated left-to-right), subsequently joining the results.
+Splitting paths can enable parallelism: Miura et al.~\cite{MiuraAK19} evaluate such splits on field programmable gate arrays (FPGAs), enabling hardware acceleration.
+Wadhwa et al.~\cite{WadhwaPRBB19} rather use bidirectional random walks from candidate endpoints on both sides of the path, returning solutions when walks from each side coincide.

+Another way to support property paths is to use recursive queries.
+Stuckenschmidt et al.~\cite{StuckenschmidtVBH05} evaluate property paths such as $\texttt{:p}+$ using recursive nested-loop and hash joins.
+Dey et al.~\cite{DeyC0GWL13}, Yakovets et al.~\cite{YakovetsGG13} and Jachiet et al.~\cite{JachietGGL20} propose translations of more general property paths (or RPQs) to extensions of the relational algebra with recursive or transitive operators.
+Paths can be evaluated by SQL engines using \texttt{WITH RECURSIVE}; however Yakovets et al.~\cite{YakovetsGG13} note that highly nested SQL queries may result, and that popular relational database engines cannot (efficiently) detect cycles.
+Dey et al~\cite{DeyC0GWL13} alternatively explore the evaluation of RPQs via translations to recursive Datalog.

-Yakovet et al.~\cite{YakovetsGG16} propose Waveguide that first converts the property path into a parse tree, from which plans can be built based on finite automata (FA), or relational algebra with transitive closure ($\alpha$-RA, where $\alpha$ denotes transitive closure).
+In later work, Yakovets et al.~\cite{YakovetsGG16} propose Waveguide, which first converts the property path into a parse tree, from which plans can be built based on finite automata (FA), or relational algebra with transitive closure ($\alpha$-RA, where $\alpha$ denotes transitive closure).
 Figure~\ref{fig:waveguide} gives an example of a parse tree and both types of plans.
 Although there is overlap, FA can express physical plans that $\alpha$-RA cannot, and vice versa.
 For example, in FA we can express non-deterministic transitions (see $q_0$ in Figure~\ref{fig:waveguide}), while in $\alpha$-RA we can materialize (cache) a particular relation in order to apply transitive closure over it.
-Waveguide then uses hybrid \textit{waveplans}, where breadth first search is guided in a similar manner to FA, but where the results of an FA can be \textit{memoized} (cached) and reused multiple times like in $\alpha$-RA.
-We provide an example of a waveplan that uses a memoized waveplan in Figure~\ref{fig:waveguide}.
-The authors show that waveplans can express more plans than FA and $\alpha$-RA combined, and develop algorithms and cost models for them.
+Waveguide then uses hybrid \textit{waveplans}, where breadth-first search is guided in a similar manner to FA, but where the results of an FA can be \textit{memoized} (cached) and reused multiple times like in $\alpha$-RA.